onfido/ecr-mirror/README.md

 Options:
   --registry-id TEXT    The registry ID.
 This is usually your AWS account ID.
-  --role-arn TEXT       Assume a specific role to push to AWS --override-os TEXT    Specify the OS of images, default to linux --override-arch TEXT  Specify the ARCH of images, default to amd64 --help                Show this message and exit.
+  --role-arn TEXT       Assume a specific role to push to AWS --override-os TEXT    Specify the OS of images, default to "linux" --override-arch TEXT  Specify the ARCH of images, default to "amd64".
+If set
+                        to "all" - all architectures will be synced

+  --help                Show this message and exit.

 Commands: